edin-m/node-vagrant/README.md

 machine.status(function(err, out) {});

 // get ssh config - useful to retrieve private and connect to machine with ssh2
-// out is object {} with properties: port, hostname, user, private_key machine.sshConfig(function(err, out) {});
+// out is an array of objects [{}] with properties: port, hostname, user, private_key machine.sshConfig(function(err, out) {});

 // provision